anderbellstudios/mouse-trapped/README.md

 ## Play online

-Mouse Trapped is available to play online at www.mousetrapped.co.uk.
+Mouse Trapped is available to play online at https://anderbell.studio/.

-## Bring your own server

-If you're feeling brave, you can download the source code and host the game yourself on a localhost server.
-Navigate to the index.html page in a browser and enjoy the negligible loading times!

 ## Acknowledgements